Extract QLD Body Corporate Contribution Notices to Excel

 Invoice Data Extraction is relevant at that point because it lets users upload mixed PDF, JPG and PNG notice batches, describe the fields they want in a natural-language prompt, and download the result as Excel, CSV or JSON.
 For a Queensland contribution notice workflow, that means you can extract contribution notice data into Excel using a field list that matches the spreadsheet structure instead of manually copying each line from each notice.

-Whichever route you choose, preserve evidence fields.
-Source file, body corporate manager, notice issue date, payment reference and extraction reviewed are not administrative clutter.
-They are what let someone trace a spreadsheet row back to the document when a payment, discount or arrears amount needs to be checked.
+Every route needs evidence fields: Source file, body corporate manager, notice issue date, payment reference and extraction reviewed.
+They let a reviewer trace a payment, discount or arrears amount back to the source notice.

 Reconcile the spreadsheet against payments, arrears and scheme records